Why Add a Learning Workshop To Your BreakoutIQ Activity?

 Here at BreakoutIQ, our number one goal is to provide a fun and engaging experience for you and your team.
 90% of our clients want just that – a good time – but many also want to take the day one step further.
 If you’re interested in maximizing your team’s experience by harvesting and integrating learning, there’s no better way than adding a BreakoutIQ debrief to your next team-building activity.

 Our debrief workshop is a great addition to any of our activities, including escape rooms, scavenger hunts, and custom trivia activities.
-If you’re interested in booking an event with us, please click the “Get a Quote” button on the top of your screen, or fill out the simple form in the right sidebar.
+If you’re interested in booking an event with us, please visit our “Contact Us” page using the button on the top of your screen

 We hope you’ll join us soon!